neely/neely.github.io/_pages/patterns.md

 ---

-## Where Hyde Fits

-[Hyde](https://github.com/neely/hyde) — the Jekyll post composer covered in [this post](/Building-a-Mobile-First-Post-Composer-for-Jekyll/) — is a close cousin of **Pattern 4**: GitHub as database, fine-grained PAT-gated write, no processing pipeline.
-The difference is what's being written — Markdown posts and front matter instead of JSON ledger rows — but the underlying mechanics (Contents API, SHA-based updates, no server) are the same shape.

----

 ### Pattern 8: Static Broadcast App — Read-Only Runtime, Claude as the Write Agent, Worker as Stream Proxy

 **What it is**